Browse topics for Surface Pro

 Learn how you can use the Surface Ethernet adapter or another Ethernet adapter to connect Surface to a wired network.

-Follow these steps if you need to reinstall the wireless network card drivers on Surface Pro, Surface Pro 2, or Surface Pro 3.
+Follow these steps if you need to reinstall the wireless network card drivers on Surface Pro models or Surface 3.

 HomeGroup from start to finish Windows.com